Shopify/web-configs/Best practices/Jest.md

 * Do not use `jest.doMock()`, `jest.unmock()`, or `jest.dontMock()`.

-  > Why? `jest.doMock()` ends up forcing you to require your module directly in the body of tests, which makes the test harder to follow. `jest.unmock()` and `jest.dontMock()` are generally indicators that you have too much automocking in place.
+  > Why? `jest.doMock()` ends up forcing you to require your module directly in the body of tests, which makes the test harder to follow. `jest.unmock()` and `jest.dontMock()` are generally indicators that you have too much auto-mocking in place, or that mocking is not scoped sufficiently to only the tests that need it.
+In general, all tests should either operate on the assumption that a dependency is mocked or that it is not mocked, as this makes it easier to read through all tests in the file.

 * Do not use `jest.resetAllMocks()`, `jest.clearAllMocks()`, `jest.restoreAllMocks()`, and `jest.resetModules()`.

   > Why?
 These methods are overly broad and do not have explicit connections to the contents of your test file.
+Instead, reset/ clear/ restore individual mocks that are set up explicitly for the purposes of your test suite.

 * When mocking a default export, return your mock on the `default` key of the module if you are including other parts of the module, and return your mock directly if you are not exporting anything else.